Causes of Back Pain You Need to Know About

 Spine-Related Problems That Lead to Back Pain

-Herniated or slipped discs: There is a layer of soft tissue between each vertebra that acts like a tiny shock absorber for your spine.
-If the disc is slipped it means it has slipped out of alignment and a herniated disc is one that has ruptured and deflated in a way.
-It’s usually caused by wear and tear and is usually associated with improper lifting, bending, and twisting.
+There is a layer of soft tissue between each vertebra that acts like a tiny shock absorber for your spine.
+If the disc is slipped, it means it has slipped out of alignment while a herniated disc is one that has ruptured and deflated in a way.
+It’s usually caused by wear and tear and associated with improper lifting, bending, and twisting.
 Both these conditions cause the bones of the spine to rub together.
 This causes pain, wear and tear, pinched nerves, and damages surrounding tissue and muscles.

-Bulging discs: This condition is diagnosed when the discs in the spine protrude, or “bulge,” but not as much as with a herniated disc.
-Bulging discs is a warning sign that you may end up with a herniated or slipped disc soon though.
 Most people don’t feel minor bugling discs until they progress to a point where they start hitting nerves and compressing the spinal cord.
-The problem is there is often very little warning between a bulging dis and a full-blown herniated or slipped disc.
+The problem is there is often very little warning between a bulging disc and a full-blown herniated or slipped disc.
 This is why spinal care and routine checks help identify common causes of back pain.

-Damage to sacroiliac joint: This joint lies within the spinal column and is located where your spine and pelvis come together.
-Even though it is technically a joint it does not move much compared to other joints in the body.
+This joint lies within the spinal column and is located where your spine and pelvis come together.
+Even though it is technically a joint, it does not move much compared to other joints in the body.
 However, it is an important part of your spine because it transfers the weight of your upper body to the lower body.
 Swelling and wear and tear in this joint can lead to pain in the lower back as well as pain, numbness, and tingling that radiates to your hips, thighs, and down your legs.
-It is one of the lesser known causes of back pain that strikes without warning.
+It is one of the lesser known causes of back pain, and it typically strikes without warning.

-Spinal stenosis : In individuals who have this condition that is one of the leading causes of back pain, they have a spinal canal that has narrowed abnormally.
-This area is where the nerves of the spinal cord run and when the areas get too narrow the nerves of the spinal cord can be compressed and pinched.
+This condition is one of the leading causes of back pain.
+Those who suffer from it have a spinal canal that has narrowed abnormally.
+This area is where the nerves of the spinal cord run, and when the areas get too narrow, the nerves of the spinal cord can be compressed and pinched.
 That adds pressure on your spine and nerves and results in pain in numbness from that point onward.
-It is like crimping a garden hose and reducing the flow of water- it reduced the nerve flow and affects the central nervous system.
+It is like crimping a garden hose and reducing the flow of water; it reduces the nerve flow and affects the central nervous system.

-Cervical radiculopathy : This is a fancy medical term for one of the most common causes of back pain- a pinched nerve.
+This is a fancy medical term for one of the most common causes of back pain: a pinched nerve.
 It’s usually caused by a bone spur or a herniated disc.
 They can be a constant issue for some people and cause pain on a regular basis.
-For others, they may have a pinched nerve but experience pain only during bad flare-ups.
+Others may have a pinched nerve but experience pain only during bad flare-ups.
 These flare-ups usually follow abnormal use or strenuous activity that put unusually or excessive pressure on the back.
 Pinched nerves can happen to anyone at any age.

 Accident and Injury Causes of Back Pain

 There are a number of outside forces and factors that can lead to back pain.
-Even individuals with the highest level of health who take care of their backs each and every day can suffer from back pain caused by accidents or injury.
+Even extremely healthy individuals who take care of their backs each and every day can suffer from back pain caused by accidents or injury.
 Car accidents, falls, muscle sprains, strains, and fractures are all common causes of back pain.
-Injuries can be cased some sort of physical problem or condition, but some can cause pain all on their own.
-Here are some instances that lead to back pain that may need to be addressed by a healthcare professional:
+Here are some instances that lead to back pain that may need to be addressed by a healthcare professional like those at our pain management centers in Chicago.

-Spine or vertebral fractures: The spine is built to stand up to a lot of wear and tear.
-But it is not invincible and like any bone of the body, it can break or get fractured in a severe accident.
+The spine is built to stand up to a lot of wear and tear.
+But it is not invincible, and like any bone of the body, it can break or get fractured in a severe accident.
 A break to your spine can be caused by a hit to the back, a fall from a high height, some kind of impact, or if you have osteoporosis.

-Spasms: Most people who make it into their adult years will experience back spasms at least once.
-You can get these painful cramping spasms when muscles and tendons get torn, stretched bruised or otherwise injured.
-They usually happen when as a result of lifting heavy items or playing high impact sports.
+Most people who make it into their adult years will experience back spasms at least once.
+You can get these painful cramping spasms when muscles and tendons get torn, stretched, bruised, or otherwise injured.
+They usually happen as a result of lifting heavy items or playing high impact sports.

-Worn out muscles: Sometimes back pain can be caused by simply doing too much without taking a break or taking proper care of your spine.
-Your muscles will get tired and if you push too hard for too long your back muscles will eventually give out and pain, weakness, stiffness, and numbness can be the result.
+Sometimes back pain can be caused by simply doing too much without taking a break or taking proper care of your spine.
+Your muscles will get tired, and if you push too hard for too long, your back muscles will eventually give out, and pain, weakness, stiffness, and numbness can be the result.

 Back Pain Caused By Lifestyle Triggers